Keeping you up to date on Brexit - UK

 During any period of change, it’s important for you to get good advice and be happy that your investments are managed to deal, as best they can, with any potential volatility.

-The Brexit negotiations to date have been detailed and complex and at the moment there is still uncertainty as to the final outcome As soon as more details emerge about Brexit we will take any required actions to provide you with the highest levels of service and security and ensure that the impact on you, if any, is minimised.
+The Brexit negotiations to date have been detailed and complex and at the moment there is still uncertainty as to the final outcome.
+As soon as more details emerge we will take any required actions to provide you with the highest levels of service and security and ensure that the impact on you, if any, is minimised.

 As a business we constantly monitor all factors including the political environment in which we operate.
 The Brexit negotiations to date have been detailed and complex and at present there is still uncertainty as to what the final outcomes will be.